mingchen/docker-android-build-box/README.md

 ## Tags

 You can use a tag to a specific stable version, rather than `latest` of docker image, to avoid breaking your build.
-For example `mingc/android-build-box:1.20.0`
+For example `mingc/android-build-box:1.21.1`

 **Note**: versions `1.0.0` up to `1.17.0` included every single Build Tool version and every Android Platform version available.
 This generated large Docker images, around 5 GB.
 Newer versions of `android-build-box` only include a subset of the newest Android Tools, so the Docker images are smaller.

+## 1.21.1

+* Update dockerhub build hook.

 ## 1.21.0